Vivien Ann Schmidt

 Jean Monnet Professor of European Integration; Professor Emerita of International Relations and Political Science

-Vivien A. Schmidt is Jean Monnet Professor of European Integration, Professor of International Relations in the Frederick S. Pardee School of Global Studies and Professor of Political Science at Boston University, as well as Founding Director of BU’s Center for the Study of Europe.
-She received her B.A. from Bryn Mawr College and her Masters and PhD from the University of Chicago.
+Vivien A. Schmidt is Jean Monnet Professor of European Integration, Professor Emerita of International Relations in the Frederick S. Pardee School of Global Studies and Professor Emerita of Political Science as well as Founding Director of the Center for the Study of Europe, all at Boston University where she taught from 1998 to 2023.
+She received her B.A. from Bryn Mawr College and her Masters and PhD from the University of Chicago, and attended Sciences Po in Paris.
 Schmidt’s research focuses on European political economy, institutions, democracy, and political theory—in particular on the importance of ideas and discourse in political analysis (discursive institutionalism).
-Her latest books include Europe’s Crisis of Legitimacy: Governing by Rules and Ruling by Numbers in the Eurozone (2020), Resilient Liberalism in Europe’s Political Economy (co-edited, 2013), Debating Political Identity and Legitimacy in the European Union (co-edited, 2011), Democracy in Europe (2006)—named in 2015 by the European Parliament as one of the ‘100 Books on Europe to Remember’—and The Futures of European Capitalism (2002).
-Her honors, awards, and fellowships include a Guggenheim Fellowship, an honorary doctorate from the Free University of Brussels (ULB), the Belgian Franqui Interuniversity Chair for foreign scholars, a Rockefeller Bellagio Center Residency, and Fulbright Fellowships to France and the UK.
-She was recently named a Chevalier in the French Legion of Honor.
+Her latest book is Europe’s Crisis of Legitimacy: Governing by Rules and Ruling by Numbers in the Eurozone (2020)recipient of the Best Book Award of the American Political Science Association’s Ideas, Knowledge, Politics section and Honorable Mention for the Best Book Award of the European Union Studies Association.
+Earlier books include Resilient Liberalism in Europe’s Political Economy (co-edited, 2013), Democracy in Europe (2006)—named in 2015 by the European Parliament as one of the ‘100 Books on Europe to Remember’—and The Futures of European Capitalism (2002).
+Among her honors, awards, and fellowships are a Guggenheim Fellowship, the European Union Studies Association’s Lifetime Achievement Award, an honorary doctorate from the Free University of Brussels (ULB), the Belgian Franqui Interuniversity Chair for foreign scholars, a Rockefeller Bellagio Center Residency, and Fulbright Fellowships to France and the UK.
+She was also recently named a Chevalier in the French Legion of Honor and elected a member of the American Academy of Arts and Sciences.

 Professor Schmidt’s areas of expertise include European Union, European politics and society, France, comparative politics, comparative political economy, democratic theory, and neo-institutionalist theory (discursive institutionalism).